Madlykeanu/mc-agent-1/README.md

 - ~~add a way for the ai to update descriptions of tools/command if it comes across new information about the command~~
+- implement on the fly iteration of scripts, so if for example its currently running a script that is making it strip mine and it gets stuck or something i can sy hey your stuck on something and it can rewrite the script  and reexecute to better match my requirements
 - add more relevant context for when the ai tries to fix a script that comes across and error, for example if the script has been attempted to be fixed multiple times it should include all the previous errors and attempted fixes to have the best chance of actually solving it instead of potentially going in loops
 - add feedback for the ai when it tries to use a tool/commands that dosnt exist in its tool library yet
 - maybe the ai can test if the command actually works before saving it?